 They are from the South, originating from Wetea and eventually spreading over Aurn’la Ann.

-These kitsune are the largest subspecies of kitsune; though they are short, their large bodies make them at least twice as heavy as any non-Zeht kitsune.
+These kitsune are the largest race of kitsune; though they are short, their large bodies make them at least twice as heavy as any non-Zeht kitsune.
 They have greater muscle mass and stronger bones than their kin.
 They have webbed toes and deep-set eyes, and their skin is darker than average.

 It is believed they are descended from Kurlune; a famous Zeht kitsune raised by kurloke.